Police Seize Fotis Dulos’ Vehicles And He Rents New Ones

 Fotis Dulos is a wealthy and successful real estate agent from Connecticut.
 He’s also the estranged husband of a missing mother of five, Jennifer Dulos.
-Jennifer went missing on May 24 after dropping her kids off at school and hasn’t been seen or heard from since.
-Law enforcement has collected an assortment of bloody clothes and other personal articles that they believe belong to Jennifer but suspect that the mother was physically assaulted.
+Jennifer went missing on May 24 after dropping her kids off at school, and she hasn’t been seen or heard from since.
+Law enforcement has collected an assortment of bloody clothes and other personal articles that they believe belong to Jennifer, and they suspect that the mother was physically assaulted.
 However, the case remains a missing person investigation and Fotis is one of the primary suspects, according to The Stamford Advocate.

 Police have been hot on Fotis’ trail since his wife first disappeared.
 After all, all signs do point to him and he began to look guiltier than ever after allegedly being caught on video surveillance dropping bags in various dumpsters the night Jennifer is said to have disappeared.
 Her bloody clothes were later found in the bags.

 At the time that Jennifer disappeared, she and Fotis were in the middle of a bitter custody battle and divorce.
-She lived in an pricey estate with her children while Fotis and his girlfriend Michele Troconis lived in a separate residency.
+She lived in a pricey estate with her children while Fotis and his girlfriend Michele Troconis lived in a separate residence.
 Both Fotis and his girlfriend have been charged with interfering with the investigation and tampering with evidence.
 They are currently out on bail and have pleaded not guilty.

 BREAKING: Fotis Dulos has arrived at Stamford Superior Court.
 This is his first court appearance in almost two months.
 His attorney has filed a motion to have the charges against him dropped.
 Jennifer Dulos was last seen 11 weeks ago. #nbcct pic.twitter.com/cttH7Q90El